rodrigcasio/FlightBookingEx/README.md

-# Flight Booking System: C++ Project
+# Flight Booking System (C++)

-A small C++ project demonstrating **variable scopes** and **storage classes** through a flight booking system.
-The system manages flight bookings, tracks statistics, and maintains a booking history, showcasing the use of `static`, `mutable`, and `auto` in a practical application.
+This is a small C++ project I made to practice using variable scopes, storage classes, and basic C++ programming.
+The program simulates a simple flight booking system where you can book and cancel flights, see booking history, and view some statistics.

 ## Features